DIY Desk Frame (In-Depth Guide)

 Now the fun begins!
 Once you have your dimensions, you can start designing the frame and picking the parts for your desk.
 You want to choose materials that will hold the weight of your monitor(s), speakers, mouse, keyboard, and potentially your computer case.
 You also need to take into account the weight of your table top.
 The weight of all these items adds up quickly, especially if you have a large computer.

 For the desk frames featured in this project, we will be using Kee Klamp fittings.
 They are rated to hold thousands of lbs. and give you the freedom and flexibility to modify or adjust your desk frame.
 That flexibility comes in handy if your measurements are a bit off during the assembly or if you want to add something to your design.
 They also look pretty cool, but that's just my opinion.

-Below you will find parts lists and examples for all of the designs that we have covered so far.
-All of the pipe lengths can be customized to fit your dimensions, just click on the pipe and adjust the lengths on the product pages.
+Below, you will find parts lists and examples for all of the designs we have covered.
+All pipe lengths can be customized to fit your dimensions, just click on the pipe and adjust the lengths on the product pages.

 If you need help designing your desk or simply have a question, contact our projects team.

 This standard desk design uses an "H" style frame.
 It is the simplest, and easiest to assemble.
 We've also added casters to the parts list below to make this desk frame easy to move around your office.